History of Tunisia: Migrating peoples

-Tunisia in its history has seen the arrival of many peoples.
-By three thousand years ago the Levant and Hellas had prospered, resulting in an excess of population for their economic base.
-Consequently, city-states started organizing their youth to migrate in groups to where land was less densely settled.
-To these migrants the western Mediterranean presented an opportunity and could be reached relatively easily by ship, without marching through foreign territory.
-Such colonists sailed westward across the seas, following the lead of their commercial traders.
-The Greeks arrived later, coming to (what is now) southern France, southern Italy including Sicily, and Libya.
-Earlier the Phoenicians had settled in (what is now) Sardinia, Spain, Morocco, Algeria, Sicily, and of course, Tunisia.

 Throughout Tunisia's history many peoples have arrived among the Berbers to settle: most recently the French along with many Italians, before them came the Ottoman Turks with their multi-ethnic rule, yet earlier the Arabs who brought their language and the religion of Islam, and its calendar; before them arrived the Byzantines, and the Vandals.
 Over two thousand years ago came the Romans, whose Empire long governed the region.
 The Phoenicians founded Carthage close to three thousand years ago.
 Also came migrations from the Sahel region of Africa.
 Perhaps eight millennia ago, already there were peoples established among whom the proto-Berbers (coming from the east) mingled, and from whom the Berbers would spring, during an era of their ethno-genesis.